sund/auto-gitlab-backup/README.md

 http://sund.la/glup

 ----
-A script to use gitlab's own backup ```rake``` command on a cron schedule and rsync to another server if wanted.
+A script to use omnibus-gitlab's own backup ```gitlab-rake``` command on a cron schedule and rsync to another server if wanted.

 #### Clone